shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 git merge feature/embed-meteor-repo-to-developer-portal
 ```

-Now switch back production branch for your repo to `main` in the `developer-portal`.
+Now switch back production branch for your repository to `main` in the `developer-portal`.

 ```
 cd /www/shopware/developer-portal/